jameskong098/mfalock/listener/README.md

 # ...
 ```

+## Pico Setup

+- Flash or run `servo_lock.py` on your Pico.
+It will listen for `lock` and `unlock` commands over USB serial.
+- The Pico should be connected to the listener Pi via USB before starting the listener.

 ## Running the Listener

-1. Ensure Python 3 is installed on the device.
+1. Ensure Python 3 and the `pyserial` package are installed:
-2. Navigate to the `listener` directory in a terminal.
-3. Run the script:
     ```bash
+    pip install pyserial
+    ```
+2. Connect the Pico to the Pi via USB and ensure `servo_lock.py` is running on the Pico.
+3. Navigate to the `listener` directory in a terminal.
+4. Run the script:
+    ```bash
     python listener.py
     ```
-4. The script will log messages to the console, indicating when it starts, receives connections, and processes messages.
+5. The script will log messages to the console, including serial communication with the Pico.
 Keep this script running in the background (e.g., using `screen`, `tmux`, or as a systemd service) for the system to function correctly.